Deterministic and stochastic surrogate models for a slowly driven fast oscillator: Numerical detection of poles: The AAA algorithm

-For the Lorenz model, the singularity structure is conjectured to consist of complex conjugate pairs of branch points \cite{ViswanathS:2010:ComplexSL, Webb:2013:ComputingCS}.
-The AAA approximation, on the other hand, will always construct a sequence of poles, as can be seen in Fig.~\ref{fig_matching_pole_jumps} (upper panel).
-Here, the discrete pole with the largest residue is located close to the presumed branch point, with further poles of smaller residue further out in the complex plane, indicating the possible location of a branch cut.
-Here, we have used the AAA algorithm on the entire time interval without restricting the number of interpolation nodes.
+In this preliminary test, we have used the AAA algorithm on the entire time interval without restricting the number of interpolation nodes.
 The approximation is also done separately on the different components of the model, as in \cite{Webb:2013:ComputingCS}, which leads to different locations of the poles, especially those further out in the complex plane, even though the location of singularities must be the same in all three components.
 In principle, this could be enforced by performing the optimization problem \eqref{e.optimization} simultaneously on the entire solution vector.
 In Section~\ref{s.deterministic}, however, we go a different route: we will use AAA approximation only on the $z$-component, cut the solution into small chunks, and put a hard limit on the number of poles.

 Fig.~\ref{fig_matching_pole_jumps} also shows the agreement with the horizontal location of the poles and the jumps in the fast energy of the forced oscillator (middle) and the correlation with the maxima of $z$ (bottom).